cataclysmbnteam/Cataclysm-BN/README.md

 #### I've found a bug.
 What should I do?

-Please submit an issue on [our GitHub page](https://github.com/cataclysmbnteam/Cataclysm-BN/issues)
+Please submit an issue on [our GitHub page](https://github.com/cataclysmbnteam/Cataclysm-BN/issues) using [bug report template](https://github.com/cataclysmbnteam/Cataclysm-BN/issues/new?template=bug_report.yml).

 #### I would like to make a suggestion.
 What should I do?